CityConnect WIFI: Newport

 Railway Station, Information Station, Cambrian Road, Newport Market and the Bus Station.

 Visitors and residents can access NewportCityConnect from any wireless enabled device.
-This WiFi solution allows users to log in via social media or a simple registration form.
-Seamless login has been enabled so once the initial log in has been completed, users can get back online by simply opening up a browser when in range of the network.

 The network has been designed to provide sufficient bandwidth to support streaming services such as BBC iPlayer.
-Pinacl launched a similar solution in the City of York last year which now sees around 2,000 users per day.
-Pinacl created the CityConnect brand specifically for public WiFi networks and solutions have been deployed for Aberdeen City Council, Stockport City Council and property development giants, British Land.
-Small retailers have also opted for CityConnect solutions to enhance their existing network with a user friendly social WiFi overlay.
+Pinacl created the CityConnect brand specifically for public Wi-Fi networks and solutions have been deployed for Aberdeen City Council, Stockport City Council and property development giants, British Land.
+Small retailers have also opted for CityConnect solutions to enhance their existing network with a social media Wi-Fi overlay.